maxvfischer/DIY-CNC-machine/README.md

 ![main_gif](./images/main_gif.gif)

+This guide goes through all the steps to build your own CNC machine from scratch.
+It includes a complete bill of material, STL-files for all the 3d-printed parts and detailed instructions of how everything comes together.
+It also includes instructions of how all the necessary open-source softwares are installed.

-This guide goes through all the steps of building Ivan Miranda's 3d-printed CNC machine and is a complement to Ivan's Youtube-videos:
+The guide is based on Ivan Miranada's design and is a complement to Ivan's Youtube-videos:

 1. Original video: [https://www.youtube.com/watch?v=_atw3e0nIrg](https://www.youtube.com/watch?v=_atw3e0nIrg)
 2. Updates with geared stepper motors etc: [https://www.youtube.com/watch?v=qpjf5D3WngY](https://www.youtube.com/watch?v=qpjf5D3WngY)
 3. Updating to metal parts: [https://www.youtube.com/watch?v=RDnGvhdGFEY](https://www.youtube.com/watch?v=RDnGvhdGFEY)

-It follows the first and second video quite strict, while only using the added vertical beams from the third video.

 # Table of content
 1. [License](#license)